pmunts/muntsos/README.txt

     and thin servers have been moved to the attic.

 -   25 October 2025 -- I have a bag full of surplus 32-bit Raspberry Pi
-    Zero's and evidently too much time on my hands.
+    Zero W's and evidently too much time on my hands.
 After upgrading the MuntsOS AArch64 and RISCV64 cross-toolchain packages to Crosstool-NG 1.28.0 / GCC 15.2.0, I began to wonder if it would be possible to build a new cross-toolchain for the obsolete Raspberry Pi 1 as well, something I hadn't been able to do successfully since Crosstool-NG 1.24.0 / GCC 8.3.0.
 It worked, with a bonus of picking up GNU Modula-2 support on the Raspberry Pi 1 for the first time as well.
 Switching to the extremely compact defconfig format configuration files for Crosstool-NG makes it much easier to add new architectures.
 I have also successfully built a Linux USB Gadget 6.12.x kernel for the Raspberry Pi 1.
 The Raspberry Pi Zero is still useful in embedded systems for its lower power consumption and I am